What IsSIP Registration

 SIP Registration With Dexatel

-As a mobile communications provider, Dexatel offers a VoIP service that includes voice calls, flash calls, as well as application-to-person calls.
+As a mobile communications provider, Dexatel offers a VoIP service that includes voice calls, flash calls, and application-to-person calls.
 This service is supported by a SIP, allowing businesses to carry out flexible, convenient, and cost-efficient communications on both internal and external fronts.
 This form of technology is similar to the SMPP (short message peer-to-peer) protocol for SMS, which enables users to communicate via SMS over the internet.